The Godfather Part II: Vito

-In 1901, nine-year-old Vito Andolini escapes from Corleone, Sicily in the Kingdom of Italy to New York City after mafia chieftain Don Ciccio kills the rest of his family.
+In 1901, nine-year-old Vito Andolini escapes from Corleone, Sicily, in the Kingdom of Italy to New York City after mafia chieftain Don Ciccio kills the rest of his family.
 An immigration officer registers him as Vito Corleone.
 By 1917 Vito is married in Little Italy and has an infant son, Sonny.
 Black Hand extortionist Don Fanucci preys on the neighborhood, costing Vito his grocery store job.
-He begins stealing for a living with his neighbor Peter Clemenza and has two more children: Fredo and Michael.
+He begins stealing for a living with his neighbor Peter Clemenza and has three more children: Fredo, Michael, and Connie.

 Vito, Clemenza and Salvatore Tessio sell stolen dresses door-to-door.
-Fanucci demands payoffs of $200 from Vito and his partners.
+Fanucci demands payoffs of $200 each from Vito and his partners.
 Vito doubts Fanucci's muscle and decides to offer less.
 He meets Fanucci and offers $100, which Fanucci grudgingly accepts.
 Emboldened, Vito tracks Fanucci back to his apartment and kills him.
 Vito's reputation spreads, and neighbors ask him to defend them from other predatory figures.

 In 1922, Vito and his family travel to Sicily to start an olive oil importing business.
 He and business partner Don Tommasino visit an elderly Don Ciccio.
 He obtains Ciccio's blessing for their business, then reveals his identity and slices Ciccio's stomach, killing him and avenging the Andolini family.